Tools and Materials

 Fix Medium Holes

-For patching holes in drywall up to 6 inches, use a California Patch.
+For patching holes up to 6 inches wide in drywall, use a California Patch.
 Since you’ll be cutting into the wall, locate any wires and utilities beforehand.
 Wires are typically attached to wall studs.
 Use a stud finder to find the studs.
 Turn off the main power before cutting.
 See our DIY Basics video How Do I Cut Drywall? for more help.

 Step 1: Cut a Drywall Patch

-Cut a piece of drywall into a square shape that’s 2 inches larger in width and height than the area to be repaired.
+Cut a piece of drywall into a square shape that’s 2 inches larger in width and height than the area you need to repair.

 Step 2: Score the Back of the Drywall